alexpdp7/alexpdp7/hardware/about_headphones.md

   I can literally wear them for several hours and I do not notice I have them on.
   They do not warm your ears, or exert pressure, or anything.
   It's more similar to wearing glasses (and they do not interfere with wearing glasses).
+  They also have a very secure fit, they cannot fall, etc.
   The only issue with comfort is using them in bed, or when your head is resting on something.

 * The sound quality is good for calls, but probably the quality for music can be criticized.